KyleWayneLaCroix/Chum-Archipellego/.github/ISSUE_TEMPLATE/blank_issue.md

 ---
-name: Update to pokecrystal
+name: Update to chum-archipelago
-about: Suggest a possible change to pokecrystal itself.
+about: Report a bug or suggest a change to chum-archipelago
 ---